Aliases and links

 driver, really) will try to find it by path name.
 There seems to be confusion in

-some documentation; Apple documentation says:
+Apple documentation says:

 In versions of Mac OS X before 10.2, aliases located a file or folder